 Step 1: Sign up for a Learner Profile

-To sign up for either trainings, follow these enrollment instructions.
+To sign up for either training, follow these enrollment instructions.

 Step 2: Complete the training in D2L